kamu-data/kamu-cli/docs/install.md

 - Install Ubuntu distro from Microsoft Store
 - Install `docker` (alternatively try [podman](#experimental-using-podman-instead-of-docker))
   - Make sure you can launch containers without `sudo` by following [official documentation](https://docs.docker.com/engine/install/linux-postinstall/)
-- Download the latest version of `kamu` from the GitHub release page (note that you should download Linux release)
+- Download the latest version of `kamu` from the GitHub [release page](https://github.com/kamu-data/kamu-cli/releases/latest) (note that you should download Linux release)
-- Unpack and, `chown +x` it
+- Unpack and, `chmod +x` it
 - Link it into your preferred location on your `PATH`

 See also: